My name is Maria Dinu and I live in Bucharest, Romania.

 My role

-As a pragmatist and an artist, I like to combine structure with inspiration and breaking personal limits.
+As a pragmatist and an artist, I like to combine structure with inspiration and insight.

 Through this blog, or through coaching, I hope to: